The Scary Side Of Cat Epilepsy

 Do Cats Feel Pain During Seizures?

-Seizures themselves are not usually painful, but they can result in injury and soreness.
+Seizures are not usually painful but can result in injury and soreness.

 If your cat experiences symptoms like rigid limbs, uncontrollable biting, or full-body convulsions, then it may injure itself or feel sore after the seizure is over.